planchon/karnet/app/web/src/mocks/message2.md

-export default `Okay, here's a comprehensive Markdown text demonstrating almost all the common components and some popular extensions.
+Okay, here's a comprehensive Markdown text demonstrating almost all the common components and some popular extensions.

 ---